 (This article was originally published on the 20th of July 2010 at the now defunct website Eye of Harmony.
 It is not up to my current standard of writing, does not accurately represent my current opinions in places, and has not been altered in any way from its original state.
 This two-part article is, no hyperbole, the worst thing I’ve ever made, written or otherwise.
 It has all of the same issues as the Adventure Games reviews, but amplified many times over.
 The insufferable attempts to “riff” the subject instead of reviewing it, trying to be a knockoff of the Nostalgia Critic just like every other hack on the internet back then.
 The complete disregard for actual critique in favour of terrible “humour” and jaw-droppingly asinine nitpicks.
-The questionable undertones towards gay people, wherein I claim having more non-straight characters is a “noble goal” despite following it up with saying it should happen less often and then making multiple jokes whose punchline is “gay people exist”.
-Seriously, you will read the following wondering if it’s some brilliant parody of thoroughly awful Doctor Who fans and their attitude towards the show.
+The questionable undertones towards gay people, wherein I claim having more queer characters is a “noble goal” despite following it up with saying it should happen less often and then making multiple jokes where the punchline is “gay people exist”.
+Seriously, if you do the unthinkable and actually read the following, you will be wondering if it’s some brilliant parody of thoroughly awful Doctor Who fans and their attitude towards the show.
 I assure you, I wrote this in all sincerity.
 Brace yourself for some of the most intolerable failures at both comedy and criticism.
 It is preserved here for archival purposes only, and that should be taken into account before reading.
 You have been warned.)

 I’ve been humming and ha-ing about posting this for over two weeks now.
 Although I’m only a few minutes into the episode, I’ve already written over 1500 words.
 At that rate, it’ll take forever.
 So, I’m going to post what I have so far, and then if there’s enough of a response to it, I’ll continue on.
 Please, if you want to see more, leave a comment.
 I won’t know otherwise.